 Family mediation is an excellent way of helping couples resolve disputes that arise as a result of the breakdown of a relationship.
-Couples meet with a mediator in a safe, supportive and neutral environment, and try and resolve the issues with the mediator acting as a facilitator.
+Couples meet with a mediator, ideally together, and try and resolve the issues, with the mediator acting as a facilitator, in a safe and supportive and neutral environment.

-At Boardman, Hawkins & Osborne LLP, we have our own in-house family mediator Ruth Hawkins.
+At Boardman, Hawkins & Osborne LLP, we have our own in-house family mediators, Ruth Hawkins and Karen Newman.
 As well as being an experienced family lawyer and member of the Law Society’s Children Panel, Ruth has been a qualified family mediator since 2012.
+Karen is also an experienced family and matrimonial lawyer, and has also been a qualified Collaborative lawyer, and has recently qualified as a family mediator.

-As a mediator Ruth aims to deal with couples in a clear, non-judgemental manner, and assist them to find a way of dealing with the issues that arise upon separation and/or divorce, in a pragmatic and sensible way; looking for solutions, rather than focusing on problems.
+Ruth and Karen aim to deal with couples in a clear, non-judgmental manner, and assist them to find a way of dealing with, and resolving the issues that arise upon separation and/or divorce, in a pragmatic and sensible way; looking for solutions, rather than focusing on problems.

-We also have close links with other external family mediators, who we can refer our own clients to, or with whom we can arrange to co-mediate, if that is more appropriate.
+We also have close links with other external family mediators, who we can refer our own clients to, or who we can arrange to co-mediate, where that is appropriate or helpful.

 Important points about mediation: